The Kashmir Conflict-

 There are many examples to illustrate Pakistan’s Kashmir

-policy a stumbling block in the resolution of the J & K question and source
+policy a stumbling block in the resolution of the J & K question and the source

 of the miseries of the people of the state;